juakofz/Age-of-Space/README.md

 ## Known bugs
 - Timers are not quite working
-- Game closes when pressing the up arrow key
+- Mouse box selection only works when selecting right and down
 - Viewports fail to initialise and renders only background color
 - Right clicking on the main viewport makes last selection box shop up
 - Dragging the selection box slightly above the minimap crashes main viewport